SimonPadbury/baselayer-3/_src/layout.md

 * `z-1` — z-index: 1 — e.g. use low value z-indexes for layering in hero components
 * `z-2` — z-index: 2
 * `z-3` — z-index: 3
-* `z-997` — z-index: 997 — e.g. use high value z-indexed for layering in modals and fixed or sticky menubars
+* `z-997` — z-index: 997 — e.g. use high value z-indexes for layering in modals and fixed or sticky menubars
 * `z-998` — z-index: 998
 * `z-999` — z-index: 999